doublesecretagency/craft-notifier/docs/messages/types/slack.md

 <img class="dropshadow" src="/images/messages/slack-config.png" alt="" style="width:640px; margin-top:10px">

+### Render Message Body as HTML

+By default, the body is parsed as [Slack mrkdwn](https://docs.slack.dev/messaging/formatting-message-text/#formatting).
+When enabled, many HTML tags will also be parsed.

+### Render Link Previews

+Whether Slack should unfurl link previews for URLs in the message body.
+On by default.

 ### Bot Name

 The bot's display name (e.g. "My Notification Bot") can be overridden when the message is sent.
 The display name can be dynamically specified via Twig, so each individual message could post under a different name.